 Reading the fine print, analyzing what clearly is too-good-to-be-true, and questioning outrageous commercial messages are also good ways to increase that protective layer of insulation that will allow you to find contentment.

 If you are easily dissatisfied or prone to impulsive behaviors, identify your weak spots then isolate yourself from them.
 Turn off the television.
 Skip past the magazine ads.
 Isolate yourself from mindless shopping.
 Throw mail-order catalogs in the trash unopened (and I mean the smelly trash so you won’t be tempted to retrieve them).
-Put distance between you and places you are most likely to slip back into your old ways of spending beyond your means.
+Put distance between you and places you are most likely to slip back into your old ways of spending beyond your money before you have earned it.
+Let yourself know that you’re not entitled to live beyond your means

 Confronting yourself is a great way to build your strength against the strong current of temptation to spend beyond your ability to pay.
 Ask yourself these questions and then expect honest answers: